Back to blog

 Explanation:

-• Adding observer: We add an observer for UIApplication.didBecomeActiveNotification to detect when the app becomes active again.
+• Adding Observer: We add an observer for UIApplication.didBecomeActiveNotification to detect when the app becomes active again.

-• Handling app activation: The handleAppMovedFromBackground() method is called when the notification is received, and it restarts the spinner animation.
+• Handling App Activation: The handleAppMovedFromBackground() method is called when the notification is received, and it restarts the spinner animation.

-• Cleaning up: In deinit, we remove the observer to prevent memory leaks or unexpected behavior.
+• Cleaning Up: In deinit, we remove the observer to prevent memory leaks or unexpected behavior.

 Alternatives

-• Easy customization: Adjust colors, sizes, and styles to match your app's design seamlessly.
+• Easy Customization: Adjust colors, sizes, and styles to match your app's design seamlessly.

-• Time-saving: Implementing a pre-built loader saves you hours of coding and debugging.
+• Time-Saving: Implementing a pre-built loader saves you hours of coding and debugging.

-• User-friendly API: Designed with simplicity in mind for a smooth developer experience.
+• User-Friendly API: Designed with simplicity in mind for a smooth developer experience.

 Here's how you can use the loader in your view controller:

-import ComponentsKit
+import SwiftComponents

 import UIKit